 - Cranberry Orange Spiral Cookies

-- White Chocolate Pumpkin Blondies
+- White Chocolate Pumpkin Cake

 With such a good track record I wasn’t worried in the least.
 I wasn’t wrong either.
 These cookies baked up so perfectly shaped, they would make really wonderful ice cream sandwiches!
 They are nice and chewy, plenty soft, the only difference I noticed is that the buttermilk adds its own unique flavor.
 Because of that, I noticed a reduction in the familiar “caramel-like” flavor that you normally get from chocolate chip cookies.